Hearing TESTS

 If your answer to any of these questions is yes, you need to see an Audiologist to assess your hearing.

-Welcome to our Hearing Handicap screening questionnaire.
-Our easy-to-use questionnaire can help identify hearing loss in the elderly.
-As people age, their hearing abilities may decline, and they may not realize it.
-Our questionnaire is designed to help identify those who may have hearing difficulties and encourage them to seek professional medical advice.
+Welcome to our Free Hearing Screener Tool.
+Our easy-to-use tool can help identify hearing loss.
+Some people may lose hearing gradually and they may not realize it.
+Our free hearing screening tool is designed to help identify those who may have hearing difficulties and encourage them to seek professional medical advice.

-We encourage anyone who may be experiencing hearing difficulties to take the questionnaire and learn more about their hearing health.
+We encourage anyone who may be experiencing hearing difficulties to take the free screening and learn more about their hearing health.

-Please note that the Hearing Handicap Screening Questionnaire is not intended to replace a professional hearing evaluation.
+Please note that the Free Hearing Screening Tool is not intended to replace a professional hearing evaluation.

 At Tragus - The Ear Specialists, we understand the importance of ensuring that children's hearing is tested at an early age.
 We offer hearing tests for children above the age of 5 years to help detect any hearing impairments that may affect their speech, language, and overall development.
 Our team of experienced audiologists is trained to make the hearing test experience fun and engaging for children.